giantswarm/mcp-debug/docs/oauth/client-registration.md

 ### How It Works

-When connecting to an OAuth-protected MCP server, `mcp-debug` follows this logic for CIMD:
+When connecting to an OAuth-protected MCP server, `mcp-debug` follows this logic for client identification:

 ```mermaid
 graph TD